Should I Get A Perm? Everything You Need To Know Before Going Curly

 You know that cute, sea-salt-crimped hairstyle that you see on so many girls on the beach?
 Well, what if I told you that you don’t need to live on the seaside to get it?
 A Beach Wave Perm creates waves inspired by that same summerish look.
 In the recent years, beach waves (also known as mermaid waves) have been all the rage.
 Mermaid waves go a long way for when you want to channel your boho-chic vibes in a cute, minimal way.
 Stylists use soft, spongey rollers instead of traditional perm rods to get looser waves.
 A Beach Wave Perm will typically last about four months.

 The digital perm is big in Japan, but soon enough its popularity has gone international - and it’s easy to see why.
-It’s a precision method that relaxes your hair in tighter or looser curls (depending on your desired results), leaving the rest to a specific machine.
+It’s a precision method that relaxes your hair in tighter or looser curls (depending on your desired results), leaving the rest to a specific machine that leaves no room for errors.
 The time it takes for the curls to set is also visible on a digital display (hence the name “digi perm“).
-Besides being the most technological treatment to achieve curls and waves, this type of perm also features gentle chemicals used to recondition and repair the hair structure where heat is applied.
-Full body curls achieved through this method last for six months to a year at a time.
+Besides being the most technological treatment to achieve curls and waves, this type of perm also makes use of gentle chemicals used to minimise any damage to the hair structure where heat is applied.
+The curls achieved through this method last for six months to a year at a time.

 Pin Curl Perm

 The pin curl perm is an old-school classic.
 This curly perm works wonders on shorter hair lengths, using a combination of pins and curlers to create tight, bouncy curls that add movement to your hair.
 Again, you can customise the look by choosing how tight you want your curls to be.
-This type of perm doesn’t need strong chemicals, resulting in a gentle approach to your hair, although this also reduces the style’s lifespan which is usually around three to six months.
+This type of perm doesn’t need strong chemicals, resulting in a gentle approach to your hair.
+Because of this, the style’s lifespan ranks amongst the shortest, usually around three to six months.

 Spot Perm (Or Partial Perm)